 Top pick of where to stay near Paia.
 Located about 10 minutes from Paia town up Baldwin Avenue is the Lumeria.
 The Lumeria is a healthy oasis tucked away in the heart of Paniolo country.

-The Paia Beach Home is a luxurious place to stay perfect if you are traveling with friends, several couples or as a large family.
-The beachfront villa has 3 rooms all equipped with king size beds.
+The Kuau Hale Makai is a beautiful place to stay in Paia that is steps away from the beach.
+This is perfect if you are traveling with friends, several couples or as a large family.
+The beachfront vacation rental has 3 bedrooms and 2 baths which can sleep up to 6 people.

-Located within a few steps of Paia Bay Beach in Paia town the villa offers gorgeous ocean views, a beautiful sun terrace and a hammock where you could easily spend the day relaxing.
+Located within a few steps away from Mamas Fish House outside of Paia town that offers gorgeous ocean views, a beautiful yard and a hot/cold shower perfect for rinsing off after a day at Baldwin Beach.
 This is one of the best oceanfront condos Maui has to offer.
 The home is bright, open and airy.

 1 Bedroom Vacation Home